betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerEloTutorialR.md

 To follow along with this tutorial you will need two things:

 1. This code is written in R, and hence you will need to have [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com) running on your system if you wish to follow along.
 2. You will also need the historical data set provided for Betfair's 2021 Euro & Copa America Datathon.
-For full access to the data set including international soccer fixtures from 2014 to 2021, please reach out to [datathon@betfair.com.au](mailto:datathon@betfair.com.au) for data access.

 Let's get started!